Changes to the reporting period in 2021

 There are two new manager categories that better reflect the variety of roles in corporate structures.
 These are the Head of Business (HOB) and Key Management Personnel/Head of Business.

 Updated data validations, enabling near real-time data checks, helping you to complete your report accurately and quickly.

 Changes to the Portal platform

-The new Portal is a self-service, easy-to-use platform.
+The new Portal is a self-service platform.
 Key changes to the WGEA Portal platform are: